Uthai Thani province: Provincial government

 The province is divided into eight districts (amphoes).
 These are further divided into 70 subdistricts (tambons) and 642 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Uthai Thani Provincial Administration Organisation (ongkan borihan suan changwat) and 14 municipal (thesaban) areas in the province.
 Uthai Thani has town (thesaban mueang) status.
 There are a further 13 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 49 Subdistrict Administrative Organisations (SAO) (ongkan borihan suan tambon).

-Human achievement index 2017
+Human achievement index 2022

-In 2003, United Nations Development Programme (UNDP) in Thailand began tracking progress on human development at the sub-national level using the Human Achievement Index (HAI), a composite index covering eight key areas of human development.
-The National Economic and Social Development Board (NESDB) took over this task in 2017.
+In 2003, United Nations Development Programme (UNDP) in Thailand began tracking progress on human development at the sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
+National Economic and Social Development Council (NESDB) has taken over this task since 2017.